Chamomile flowers are used to make tea. Chamomile tea has a fresh, clean flavor that is immediately soothing.

 - Hardiness: Chamomile is cold hardy to -20°F; it can be short-lived in hot summer regions.

 - Plant form and size: Roman chamomile is a creeping 6-inch plant with lacy, gray-green foliage; the stems root as they creep.
 German chamomile grows 15 to 30 inches tall.

 - Flowers: Both Roman and German chamomiles have daisy-like flowers–yellow centers surrounded by whitish petals.

-- Bloom time: Chamomile blooms early summer to first fall frost.
+- Bloom time: Chamomile blooms from early summer until the first fall frost.